YoungMatrix/STUDI-desktop-app/README.md

 3. Login to GIT if necessary.

 ### Setup Environment
-4. In Visual Studio Code, open the directory directly in STUDI-mobile-app.
+4. In Visual Studio Code, open the directory directly in STUDI-desktop-app.
 5. Create .env file in /app directory with the following content:
     # File verified